scalameta/scalafmt/docs/installation.md

 - [since v2.4.5] `scalafmtLogOnEachError: Boolean`: if set, plugin will log errors
 - [since v2.4.5] `scalafmtFailOnErrors: Boolean`: if set, plugin will fail on errors
   - depending on `scalafmtLogOnEachError`, fail on the first error or only at the end
+- [since v2.4.6] `scalafmtPrintDiff: Boolean`: if set, `check` will display the differences for incorrectly formatted files

 ### Enable IntegrationTest